 Developers are able to define their own Vuforia Engine Driver to provide external data to the Vuforia Engine.
-For instance, manufacturers that want to provide access to a USB or a Bluetooth camera can create their own Driver so that Vuforia Engine developers can take advantage of their hardware.
-The Vuforia Engine Driver framework also allows developers to pull image frames from other locations such as video or image files stored locally or remotely.
+For instance, manufacturers that want to provide access to a USB or a Bluetooth camera can create their own driver so that Vuforia Engine developers can take advantage of their hardware.
+The Vuforia Engine Driver framework also allows developers to pull image frames from other locations such as video or image files, as well as device poses stored locally or remotely.

-The Vuforia Engine Driver must be written in C/C++ and must be implemented as a standalone dynamic library (dll or so file) which Vuforia Engine will load at runtime.
+The Vuforia Engine Driver must be written in C/C++ and implemented as a standalone dynamic library (.dll file, .so file or iOS framework) which Vuforia Engine loads at runtime.
 For more information on how to create a driver, please refer to Creating a Custom Driver.

 Using Vuforia Engine Drivers

-Developers that want to access external systems through a Driver needs to specify the Driver before initializing Vuforia Engine.
-Once Vuforia Engine is initialized with a Driver, Vuforia Engine will continue to behave in similar ways as when it’s using a built-in camera.
-Authoring applications and experiences are similar to when authoring an application using the built-in camera.
+Developers that want to access external systems through a driver need to specify the driver before initializing Vuforia Engine.
+Once Vuforia Engine is initialized with a driver, Engine continues to behave like it’s using a built-in camera.
+Authoring applications and experiences are similar to authoring an application using the built-in camera.

-IMPORTANT: When using the Vuforia Engine Driver Framework, it is strongly recommended that developers use a license key generated after April 10, 2018.
-Refer to the Vuforia Engine developer portal to generate new keys.
+Note: When using the Driver Framework, it is strongly recommended that developers use a license key generated after April 10, 2018.
+Refer to the License Manager page in the developer portal to generate new keys.

-The Vuforia Engine Driver Framework currently supports Android and UWP (Universal Windows Platform) hand-held devices.
-In addition to traditional phones and tablets, the Vuforia Engine Driver Framework also supports Qualcomm’s Dragonboard 410c running Android.
+The Driver Framework currently supports Android, iOS and Universal Windows Platform (UWP) hand-held devices.
+In addition to traditional phones and tablets, the Driver Framework also supports Qualcomm’s Dragonboard 410c running Android.

-Developers can take advantage of Vuforia Engine Driver framework through Native platforms (Java for Android and C++ for UWP) or they can create applications using C# in Unity (NOTE: Play mode does not load Vuforia Drivers).
+Developers can take advantage of Driver Framework through native platforms (Java for Android and C++ for UWP) or they can create applications using C# in Unity.